Pumpkins for Sale

 Grape Stomping Tips

-Stomping Grapes Grape Stomp at Crow River Winery in Hutchinson MN.
+Stomping Grapes at Crow River Winery in Hutchinson MN.

 The Minnesota Renaissance Festival

-Ever since I learned the joy of the Minnesota Renaissance Festival in my teens, I’ve only missed it a few times.
-That’s because it’s one of the best fall festivals in Minnesota.
+Ever since I discovered the Minnesota Renaissance Festival in my teens, I’ve only missed it a few times.
+It’s one of the best fall festivals in Minnesota.

-Each year I find another reason to keep coming back including the new foods, and entertainment that they bring.
+Each year I find another reason to keep coming back, from new foods to fresh entertainment.

-You can dress up or go as you are.
-For some great costume ideas, take a look at How to Dress for the Minnesota Renaissance Festival.
+Dress up or go as you are.
+For costume ideas, see How to Dress for the Minnesota Renaissance Festival.

-And also try not to geak out too much if you run into the king and queen like I did.
-After all, they aren’t really royalty.
+And try not to geek out if you run into the king and queen like I did.
+They aren’t really royalty.

 How to Dress For the MN Renaissance Festival